Arkansas State University - Newport

 A Federal Pell Grant provides a “foundation” of financial aid for many students to which aid from other federal sources may be added.

-Eligibility Recipients must be undergraduate students who have not earned a bachelor's or professional degree.
+Recipients must be undergraduate students who have not earned a bachelor's or professional degree.
 You may receive funds if you are enrolled less than half-time, but you will not receive as much as if you were full time.
-Your school must disburse your Pell Grant funds in accordance with your enrollment status and cannot refuse to award you simply because you are enrolled less than halftime.
+Your school must disburse your Pell Grant funds in accordance with your enrollment status.

-Award The maximum award will be $6,895 per academic year.
-The amount awarded will depend not only on your Expected Family Contribution (EFC), but on the cost of education, enrollment status, and whether or not attendance is for a full academic year or less.
+Award The maximum award will be $7,395 per academic year.
+The amount awarded will depend not only on the results from your FAFSA, but on the cost of education, enrollment status, and whether or not attendance is for a full academic year or less.

 APPLY FOR FEDERAL PELL GRANT ONLINE